-Revenue from our Pay-TV services are recognized when programming is broadcast to subscribers.
-Payments received from our Pay-TV subscribers in advance of the broadcast or service period are recorded as "Deferred revenue and other" in our Consolidated Balance Sheets until earned.
+Revenue from our Pay-TV services is recognized when programming is broadcast to subscribers.
+Payments received from our Pay-TV subscribers in advance of the broadcast or service period are recorded as "Deferred revenue and other" on our Consolidated Balance Sheets until earned.
+Revenue from equipment sales generally is recognized upon shipment to customers.